Guilhem23/Jackett_Indexerr/README.md

 ## TODO

 - Move override to config file
-- Update indexer with new values instead of always removing
+- Add indexer blacklist in config to avoid adding indexer without music to lidarr for example

 ## Greetings